-Regular inter-household cash transfers paid refer to regular monetary amounts paid, during the and in general for any regular cash support.
+Regular inter-household cash transfers paid refer to regular monetary amounts paid, during the income reference period to other households or persons.
+More specifically, we asked for and in general for any regular cash support.

 "alimony -compulsory or voluntary", "child support, for children residing away from home"